egulay/helpdesk/README.md

 ```sh
 ./build.sh
 ```
-* This command add necessary environment variables, generates Java sources from the proto directory, runs the tests, and compiles the project.
+* The build.sh script pulls and starts MySQL, executes the DDL and seeds some data, pulls and starts Vault, creates the necessary secret, then generates Java sources from the proto directory, runs the tests, and compiles the project.

 ### Development Mode Guide
 #### 1) Run MySQL 8 (Docker)